-"It is obviously better in every way for a stock to be held by a thousand people than by one man-better for the market in it."
+"It is obviously better in every way for a stock to be held by a thousand people than by one man-better for the market in it." --Reminiscences of a Stock Operator, p.
+245.

 During 2006, NYMEX repeatedly reviewed Amaranth's natural gas holdings to determine whether they exceeded NYMEX's established position limits or accountability levels.
 On several occasions, Amaranth traded large numbers of contracts near their expiration date, triggering NYMEX notices that the firm had violated NYMEX position limits; a CFTC investigation of one of these instances is still ongoing.